Vonage/vonage-php-sdk-core/README.md

 ```

 If you notice an excessive amount of deprecation notices in production
-environments, make sure that this configuration option is absent, or at least
+environments, make sure the configuration option is absent, or at least
 set to `false`.

 ### `unable to get local issuer certificate`